thomaslauber/Global-Tree-Invasion/01_DataPrep/README.md

 These scripts join the repeated data, the data of all plots, as well as FD and PD data for the analyses.
 The scripts with '_noupsample' in their name use no upsampling.

 # 07_IntactSubset.R
-This script subsets the data to plots occurring in intact/protected areas
+This script subsets the data to plots occurring in intact/protected areas.